seyramgabriel/JOMACS-Terraform-Project/README.md

 Having git cloned the repository (git clone https://github.com/seyramgabriel/JOMACS-Terraform-Project.git) and following the steps to deploy the infrastructure, one would be able to get this same architecture provisioned on AWS.

 *CI/CD*
-A workflow has been created in the .github directory to automate the running of this terraform configuration upon successive updates.
+A workflow has been created in the .github directory to automate the running of this terraform configuration upon successive updates in this repository.